 '''

-<limits max-connections="256" max-processes="40" />
+max-unauth-connections="6" max-connections="256" max-processes="20" />

 '''

 servant-lifetime

 This element sets the total number of connections that a servant process will handle before the server process starts a new servant process in its place.

 In some situations, the servant process may leak resources in OS provided services, resulting in resource starvation that prevents new connections.
 The servant-lifetime element will limit the maximum number of connections handled by the servant.
 After the maximum number of connections is handled, the server process starts retiring the servant.
 The server process will not pass any new connections to the servant and when the servant has stopped handling all the existing connections, the server process will stop the servant.
 If after this, the number of running servants is under the defined number, new servants will be started if needed.